gatsbyjs/gatsby/rfcs/text/0000-add-gatsby-recipes.md

 # Alternatives

-Simple code generators was one pontential design but we wished for a lot more power than they provided e.g. multi-step recipes and the ability to run recipes in both the client and browser.
+Simple code generators was one potential design but we wished for a lot more power than they provided e.g. multi-step recipes and the ability to run recipes in both the client and browser.